 Managing Depression Among Residents

-This tells you the percent of patients exhibiting depressive symptoms.
+This datapoint is a measure of the percent of long-term patients showing depressive symptoms.

 Appropriate Vaccine Usage

-This indicates the percentage of residents that were given the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This indicates the percentage of residents who have received the flu and pneumonia vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This tells you the percentage of patients that required increased assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with ADL's may be a sign of deterioration of a patient's medical condition.
+This indicates the percent of patients that required increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile